ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setup.md

 ---
-title: "How To Setup Your ARK Node"
+title: "How to Setup Your ARK Node"
 ---

-# How To Setup Your ARK Node
+# How to Setup Your ARK Node

 [[toc]]